olgapombo/olgapombo.github.io/curriculum.md

+This curriculum vitae is not a full academic CV (that can be found **here)**.
+More than a complete record of a professional career, it aims to provide a selection of the titles, research activities, and teaching work that I consider may have some interest.
+It is thus designed to be consulted by colleagues, students, institutions, and the wider public.
+Its structure aims to facilitate navigation and allow any eventual readers to find what may interest them most in terms of:
+* Publications in books, chapters, articles,
+* Interviews and media presence, reflecting the public reception of my work
+* Conference talks and recorded lectures, documenting moments of exchange and debate
+* Teaching and supervision, showing my commitment to training new generations

 Olga Pombo got a licence in “Philosophy” by the University of Lisbon, a Master in “Modern Philosophy” by the Nova University of Lisbon, a PHD in “History and Philosophy of Education” by the University of Lisbon and an Hailitation degree in “History and Philosophy of Science” also by the University of Lisbon.